 Valuation Risk.
 Although the general partner of the partnership attempts to value the partnership's investments at fair market value, the general partner's best judgment as to the fair market value of any investment may not accurately reflect the prices at which the partnership could actually sell such investments, particularly illiquid investments such as private equity investments.
 In valuing illiquid investments, the general partner generally determines the fair market value of the partnership's investments based on a variety of valuation methodologies, which typically depend on subjective estimates and assumptions.
 A failure to properly value the partnership's assets could have a significant adverse effect on the returns earned and amounts received by limited partners.
-All values assigned to assets and liabilities of the partnership by its general partner are conclusive and binding on all limited partners.
-The partnership's ability to value its investments in an accurate and timely manner may be impacted by technological issues and/or errors by third-party service providers, such as pricing services, accounting agents or custodians.
+All values assigned to assets and liabilities of the partnership's ability to value its investments in an accurate and timely manner may be impacted by technological issues and/or errors by third-party service providers, such as pricing services, accounting agents or custodians.